Jvinniec/CLOptions/README.md

 * Ability to pass a given parameter more than once and fill the values into a list.
 * Ability to pass options from a configuration file, and overwrite them with commands submitted on the command line (I'm actively working on this).

-If any of these sound like they would benefit you, LET ME KNOW and I'll see what I can do to get them implemented.
+If any of these sound like they would benefit you, LET ME KNOW by submitting an issue and I'll see what I can do to get them implemented.